Chess Champion Mark V

 Chess Champion Mark V (English) 4 18 x 18

-In May 1981 the protoype Mark V (below) had competed at the Chess Programs World Tournament in Paris.
+In May 1981 a pre-production Mark V had competed at the Chess Programs World Tournament in Paris.
 There it came second to Mephisto Experimental X (Mephisto II) scoring 5/7 after losing from a piece up against that rival in the fifth round.
 The Mark V also drew with two Morphy versions.

-In September just before Travemunde it took part in the European Microcomputer Chess Championship in London.
+In September just before Travemunde a pre-production machine was entered in the European Microcomputer Chess Championship in London.
 This event was held at the Personal Computer World show at The Barbican and I went along to have a look.
 I remember being fascinated watching Martin Bryant’s White Knight in action and in particular the displayed evaluations, move sequences etc. Something I had never seen before.
 Anyway Mark V finished 9th of 12 in a very strong competition.
 The winner was Richard Lang’s Cyrus, from Dave Wilson and Mike Johnson’s Advance 2.0 and Kaare Danielsen’s Logichess.

 Chess Champion Mark V Prototype 4 20x20